BristolCompositesInstitute/abaci/config-reference.md

 ### `include` (*string* or *[string]*, optional)

-String or list of strings specifying additional files that are included in the user subroutine file.
+String or list of strings specifying additional files that are included (with `#include`) in the user subroutine file.

+Abaci will automatically detect Fortran source files in the same directory as your main user subroutine file as include files - use this field to specify source files in other folders that need to be included into your user subroutine.

 - Included file paths are specified relative to the folder containing the configuration file ('abaci.toml')
 - File globbing is supported, _e.g._: `include = 'src/*.f'`